EJSnow/dotfiles/README.md

 # My KDE Plasma dotfiles

-My personal KDE Plasma rice.
+My personal KDE Plasma dotfiles.
 In case my arch installs get corrupted or something.
 I use these configs on Arch Linux but you can get the KWin extensions and cursor theme anywhere.

-NOTE: This exists mostly so I can easily restore my rice on a fresh Arch Linux installation.
+NOTE: This exists mostly so I can easily restore my configs on a fresh Arch Linux installation.
 I won't provide support if you try to use these dotfiles on your own system.
 Some things might not apply and stuff may break.
 Use at your own risk.

 UPDATE 2/24/2026: Plasma 6.6 has released with a new login manager, Plasma Login Manager.
 I've switched to it and it's working great so far aside from my color scheme not applying (even though the theme files are installed globally).
 I've removed the SDDM configs and added Plasma Login configs so keep that in mind.